samjoneill/samoneill.com/src/writing/how-setup-a-new-computer-design-engineering.md

 brew install visual-studio-code
 ```

-I've used [Tower](https://www.git-tower.com/mac) at my Git client for my whole career, and couldn't be without it.
+I've used [Tower](https://www.git-tower.com/mac) as my Git client for my whole career, and couldn't be without it.

 ```sh
 brew install tower